 The role of Laser Spine Institute

 If conservative treatments fail to offer you lasting pain relief, your physician may suggest that you consider the option of surgery.
 If this is the case, you should know that a highly invasive open spine operation is not your only option.
 Laser Spine Institute offers minimally invasive, outpatient procedures that have helped tens of thousands of people find meaningful relief from neck and back pain.
-Contact us today for a free review of your MRI or CT scan.
+Contact us today for your MRI or CT scan review.